George Best: Style of play

-In an interview, Manchester United's Alex Stepney said, "Best would knock the ball on to the goalkeeper's shin, who would be rushing towards this feet to close down the angle, and the ball would bounce back to him and he would score.
+In an interview, Manchester United's Alex Stepney said: "Best would knock the ball on to the goalkeeper's shin, who would be rushing towards this feet to close down the angle, and the ball would bounce back to him and he would score.
 No one has been able to emulate that in football.
 Not only did he do it in training but he did it against Manchester United's arch rivals Liverpool at Anfield."

+The National Football Museum noted that Best played in an era of muddy pitches and heavy tackling, yet appeared to "glide through opponents" and could play on either wing, as a forward, or behind a central striker.
+Writing for These Football Times, Jon Townsend highlighted Best's balance, strength on the ball, finishing and ability to slalom through defences, and argued that his game would have translated well to the modern era despite his having played without modern advantages such as sports science, nutrition, manicured pitches and lighter boots.
+In a 2015 interview, José Mourinho, then manager of Chelsea, named Best as the player from any era he would most like to sign, describing him as "amazing" and "30 years ahead of his time".

 Personal life

 During his early years at Old Trafford, Best was a shy teenager who passed his free time in snooker halls.
-However, he later became known for his long hair, good looks and extravagant celebrity lifestyle, and appeared on Top of the Pops in 1965.
-He had a brief relationship with actress Sinéad Cusack in 1971.
+However, he later became known for his long hair, good looks and extravagant celebrity lifestyle, and he appeared on Top of the Pops in 1965.

+In 1969 Eva Haraldsted sued him for breach of promise, in the last such prominent case in England.
+However, the case never reached trial; instead, Haraldsted received a settlement of £500.

+Best had a brief relationship with actress Sinéad Cusack in 1971.

 He opened a nightclub called Slack Alice on Bootle Street in Manchester in 1973 and owned restaurants in the city including Oscars, on the site of the old Waldorf Hotel.
 He also owned fashion boutiques, in partnership with Manchester City player Mike Summerbee.
 Best's cousin, Gary Reid, a member of the Ulster Defence Association, was killed in 1974 during an episode of serious rioting in east Belfast.

 "In 1969 I gave up women and alcohol—it was the worst 20 minutes of my life."